dvip1/To-do-v1/README.md

 Hi there!
 My name is Dvip Patel and I am a full stack developer.
-I made this app using expressJS, ejs & CSS.
+I made this app using expressJS, EJS & CSS.
 <br>
 How Do I install it?
 ### Step 1: